stuartio/cli-request-control/README.md

     help          Show available help
     setup         Initial setup to cache policy listinformation list          Lists policies from the accountinformation
-    download      Download the policy version rules json and output to rules folder.
+    retrieve      Download the policy version rules json and output to rules folder.
 (Optionally, use --output-file to specify location of outputfile)
     create-version